Conrado-M-UCSD/CSE15L-Lab-Reports/README.md

 Find it [here](linkToLabReport1)

 # Lab Report #2 (Week 4)
 This lab report covers the process of debugging as explored in Lab 3.
 We found bugs in the provided implementation by creating test cases.
+We fixed these bugs and documented the process.

 Check it out [here](linkToLabReport2)